chipbk10/Scripts/GIT.md

 ### Steps to clear out the history

 ```
-# Remove the history from
+# remove the history from
 rm -rf .git

 # recreate the repos from the current content only